Essential Ambler Campus Information

 Study Spaces, Breakout Rooms, Studio Desks and Zoom Zones

-Temple Ambler has Zoom Zones available for you to join your remote classes — be sure to bring your own earphones (3.5 mm wired headphones).
-Zoom Zones, which are available on a first come first served basis, are located in:
+Temple Ambler has Zoom Zones available for you to join your remote classes — be sure to bring your own earphones.
+Zoom Zones, which are available on a first-come, first-served basis, are located in:

 Library Room 1 (bring your own laptop)

-Two Temple-branded masks are available for each Ambler Campus student from the Ambler Campus Technology Center.
+Temple-branded masks are available for new students by going to the Ambler Campus Technology Center.
 To obtain your masks for the academic year, students must show their OWLcard.
-Students who have already swiped their OWLcard last semester or this semester at Main Campus and received two masks, will not be permitted to obtain additional masks at Ambler Campus.

 Disposable masks are available across campus for any student, faculty, employee or visitor who may need one.
 Disposable masks are available in the following locations:

 Ambler Learning Center - Welcome Center and Ambler Campus Technology Center (ACT Center)

 Bright Hall - Campus Police Office and Tyler School of Art and Architecture, Landscape Architecture and Horticulture Programs Office